 Android Reaction Video Tools

-Aangle Reaction Video – The best dedicated reaction video tool for Android, this app enables you to record whatever is on your screen and captures your face as you enjoy or dislike it.
+Aangle Reaction Video [No Longer Available] – The best dedicated reaction video tool for Android, this app enables you to record whatever is on your screen and captures your face as you enjoy or dislike it.
 Aangle also lets you record from both cameras simultaneously, thereby capturing your reactions to live events.

 AZ Screen Recorder – This app needs to be upgraded to the PRO version to unlock the front camera recording feature.
 This is around $4, but other features are included in the upgrade.